 Massage and Acupuncture

-A resident massage therapist and acupuncturist specializing in dancer treatment is available to the ADF community at an affordable rate.
+ADF partners with local massage therapists and acupuncturists to help make services available to the ADF community at an affordable rate.

 Getting Around ADF